Reds vs. Angels: Odds, spread, over/under - August 23

 Reds vs. Angels Betting Trends and Insights

-- Over the last 10 games, the Angels were named the moneyline favorite by bookmakers only once, a game they lost.
+- In the last 10 games, the Angels have been named the moneyline favorite by oddsmakers just twice, and they lost both games.

-- Over its last 10 matchups (all had set totals), Los Angeles combined with its opponents to hit the over on the total seven times.
+- Over its last 10 matchups, Los Angeles and its opponents combined to hit the over on the run total seven times (all 10 games had set totals).

-- The Reds have been underdogs in 86 games this season and have come away with the win 41 times (47.7%) in those contests.
+- The Reds have won in 42, or 48.3%, of the 87 contests they have been named as odds-on underdogs this year.

-- This season, the Reds have come away with a win nine times in 22 chances when named as an underdog of at least +140 or longer on the moneyline.
+- This season, the Reds have been victorious 19 times in 41 chances when named as an underdog of at least +125 or longer on the moneyline.

-- The Reds have played as underdogs in four of their past 10 games and won two of those contests.
+- The Reds have played as underdogs in five of their past 10 games and won three of those contests.

-- When it comes to hitting the over, Cincinnati and its opponents are 3-7-0 in the last 10 games with a total.
+- Cincinnati and its opponents have combined to hit the over four times in the last 10 games with a total.

 Reds vs. Angels Player Props